falkr/ttm4115/pages/prep-stmpy.md

 * A driver also manages all timers for all of its state machines.

-* The red arrow show that events for the queue come from expires timers, signals sent by other state machines, and signals that are sent by components out of the control of the driver.
+* The red arrow shows that events for the queue come from expires timers, signals sent by other state machines, and signals that are sent by components out of the control of the driver.

 * The separation of driver and machine gives us more flexibility.
 Since one driver corresponds to one thread or process, we can decide which state machines should run in the same thread.
-Giving each state machine their own thread can be too costly since we may want to have many state machines, but assigning all state machines to the same thread or process is also not good for larger systems.
-Therefore, we can decide on the mappting between driver and machine more flexibly.
+Giving each state machine their own thread can be too costly since we may want to have many state machines but assigning all state machines to the same thread or process is also not good for larger systems.
+Therefore, we can decide on the mapping between driver and machine more flexibly.

 We will go through machines and drivers and their Python API in the following notebooks.